Reviewed and Updated: August 5th 2024

 Several factors can negatively affect nutrient absorption, compromising the body's ability to utilize them effectively.
 Certain medical conditions such as celiac disease, Crohn's disease, and small intestine bacterial overgrowth (SIBO) can impair nutrient absorption by damaging the intestinal lining or affecting enzyme production.
 When malabsorption occurs, our body has a hard time absorbing things like fats, protein, vitamins, and sugars.

-Certain medications like antibiotics, proton pump inhibitors ( a type of blood pressure medication), and antacids may interfere with nutrient absorption by altering gut bacteria or reducing stomach acid levels.
+Certain medications like antibiotics, proton pump inhibitors ( a type of acid reflux medication), and antacids may interfere with nutrient absorption by altering gut bacteria or reducing stomach acid levels.
 Also, age-related changes in digestive function and lifestyle factors such as stress, alcohol consumption, and smoking can further exacerbate nutrient absorption issues.

 Smart Cooking Choices